How To Avoid Plagiarism: 7 Habits for Originality

 Why Avoiding Plagiarism Is Important

 Plagiarism is intellectual theft.
 Presenting someone else’s work as your own can open you up to a lot of trouble.
-Not only can people take legal action against you, it can also hamper your academic or professional career development.
+Not only can people take legal action against you (see our guide to the legal consequences of plagiarism), it can also hamper your academic or professional career development.

 Additionally, you also rob yourself of growth as well.
 This is why avoiding plagiarism is so important.